 It is not enough to view bank statements supporting capital.
 The CPA must also request information regarding liabilities and perform other procedures and inquiries, documenting step by step what they did and what their findings were.

 Unreported liabilities are a large concern.
 So the CPA may request specific documentation in attempt to discover unreported or underreported liabilities.

 The procedures the CPA performs are detailed in a formal “Attest Letter” addressed to both the applicant and the Michigan Bureau of Medical Marijuana Regulation, along with their findings of what the information showed.
 The applicant receives a copy of the letter and would then submit this with their application.
 The CPA would generally not send the letter directly to the BMMR.

 The letter and report must be directly from the CPA to the applicant and not prepared by a third party.
 Additionally, the CPA should engage and enter into contract directly with the applicant to perform the attestation.

 The CPA follows attestation standards and guidelines set forth by the American Institute of Certified Public Accountants and the Financial Accounting Standards Board.
 The process may take several hours or more per applicant to fully inspect the information, document findings, and compose the attest letter.
 The CPA may also prepare a balance sheet with the amounts found.

-Don’t be surprised too if your CPA also requests a detailed list of documents or procedures they will perform.
+Don’t act surprised if your CPA also requests a detailed list of documents or procedures they will perform.
 Their job is to be thorough.
 The profession exists to help ensure the validity of financial and business information presented.
 The requirement to attest to the applicant’s capitalization is there for a reason, so it’s best to take it seriously.

 In fact, take all of your accounting seriously.
-With CPA attestation requirements increasing over time for Michigan’s Medical Marihuana Facility License holders, look to your CPA as an important advisor to keep your business on track.
+With CPA attestation requirements increasing over time for Michigan’s Medical Marijuana Facility License holders, look to your CPA as an important advisor to keep your business on track.